 Digital communication, in sharing mode.
 Producing content requires tools and methods.
 Here, everything is shared!
 Experiences, news, tips and articles to make your production easier.

 Read about the tools and best practices to review a video.
-To review a video has been something of a saviour for creators and clients who used to work together on video projects before the advent of the wonderful collaborative platforms we have now.
+To review a video has been something of a saviour for creatives and clients who used to work together on video projects before the advent of the wonderful collaborative platforms we have now.
 We have all gained years of life expectancy from all the misunderstandings we’ve been able to avoid.
 “What do you mean, ‘there’?”, “When exactly are you referring to?”
 Directors, content producers, editors and production managers are all aware of the phenomenal power that comes with properly commenting a video.
 If we can keep in mind how things were before, we can try not to repeat the practices that lead to the confusion and frustration.

 Before getting into the how, let’s remind ourselves why it’s so good to review videos.
 There are 4 benefits directly related to video review.